mbogden/galaxyJSPAM/notes.md

 ## Maintenance Items

-- There are is a set of imgCreator files and imgClass files in img_creator and difference_code.
-Are they outdated versions of the same class files?

-- Convert C++ image creation script to Makefile

-- jspamacli.py will soon be obsolete
-  - Occasional error about -bm in jspamcli.py reading as a float instead of integer for cores.
-  - Change jspmacli.py to just point to batch_run_files/batch_file.txt instead of typing full name.

 - Add standard daily Instructions to follow in README.md for everything.
-  - jspamcli.py
   - basic_run
   - image creator
   - difference code
   - parameter finder

-- JSPAMCLI.py
-  - jpsamcli -i download input file broken
-  - *****batch file ALL is broken for everything except -bm*****
-  - Update/combine scripts for different arguments
-  - Why is 'q  10000 some# some#' being printed out?!
-  - only -bm working when not using 'ALL'

 - Not all target info files are there
   - Manually get from site?